-A: We intend to publish the results of all club and society elections in the evening of 16 April.
-The exact timing will depend on how long it takes to count all the elections, so we are not releasing an exact time at this stage.
+A: We intend to publish the results of all club and society elections in the evening following the close of voting.
+The exact timing will depend on how long it takes to count all the elections.

 Q: Why is the social side of AGMs being removed?